blankenberg/anvio.org/help/7/artifacts/dendrogram/index.md

 {:.notice}
 If you're looking for phylogenic trees, take a look at <span class="artifact-n">[phylogeny](/help/7/artifacts/phylogeny)</span>

 Instead, the dendrogram artifact most often describes the tree used as a <span class="artifact-n">[misc-data-items-order](/help/7/artifacts/misc-data-items-order)</span>: the order that the items in <span class="artifact-n">[anvi-interactive](/help/7/programs/anvi-interactive)</span> are displayed in (the central tree in the circular display).
-Often, these are the order of your contigs or genes based on their relatedness to each other (for example by tetranucleotide frequency or differencial coverage).
+Often, these are the order of your contigs or genes based on their relatedness to each other (for example by tetranucleotide frequency or differential coverage).
 These trees are also contained in <span class="artifact-n">[misc-data-layer-orders](/help/7/artifacts/misc-data-layer-orders)</span>.

 A dendrogram is also listed as the output of programs that are not necessarily related to phylogenetics (like <span class="artifact-n">[anvi-matrix-to-newick](/help/7/programs/anvi-matrix-to-newick)</span>).